azuponcic/aemm-starter/README.md

 ## Notes

-The com.adobe.cq.mobile.dps.impl.service.AdobeDPSClient config has been added to the ingore list to prevent checkin of secret keys.
+The com.adobe.cq.mobile.dps.impl.service.AdobeDPSClient config has been added to the ignore list to prevent checkin of secret keys.